 International marketing is the marketing of products and services to consumers and businesses outside of the company’s country of origin, while domestic marketing is within the company’s country of origin.

-Domestic marketing is focused on reaching a population that is already familiar with your brand or product.
-International marketing, on the other hand, is geared towards reaching a wider audience.
-This means that it takes into account the different cultural norms and preferences of those who are marketing your product or service.
+Domestic marketing focuses on reaching a population already familiar with your brand or product.
+On the other hand, international marketing is geared toward reaching a wider audience.
+This means it considers the cultural norms and preferences of those marketing your product or service.

 What Are The Strategies to Enter an International Market?

 Market entry strategies play a pivotal role in the success of your international marketing efforts.
 The choice of a market entry strategy depends on the marketing strategy's goals.
 Let us look at these strategies in this section.